ui-schema/ui-schema/packages/docs/src/content/docs/schema.md

 - `contains` one or more items needs to be valid against a sub-schema
     - ❗ only checks some schema: everything [validateSchema](/docs/plugins#validateschema) supports
     - ❗ no full sub-schema against array items
-- `items` restricts all items be valid against a sub-schema (one-all)
+- `items` restricts all items be valid against a sub-schema (one schema for all or tuples)
     - ❗ only checks some schema: everything [validateSchema](/docs/plugins#validateschema) supports
-    - ❗ no full sub-schema against array items
     - errors are added with context key `arrayItems`
         - only get **non** items errors:
         - `errors.getErrors()`, `errors.getChildErrors()`
-- `items` restricts items to be valid against sub-schemas in an defined order (tuple)
+    - restrict items to be valid against sub-schemas in a defined order (tuple)
     - `additionalItems` if more props then defined are allowed
-    - ❗ currently the individual items must be validated in their actual widgets (validation in render flow)
+    - the individual items must be validated in their actual widgets, e.g. done in the `PluginStack` per item rendered by `GenericList`
     - supported by e.g. [GenericList](/docs/widgets/GenericList)

 [Specification](https://json-schema.org/understanding-json-schema/reference/array.html)